-Hillside’s Humanities program builds on the natural connection between Social Studies and Language Arts.
+Hillside’s Humanities curriculum builds on the natural connection between Social Studies and Language Arts.
 This interdisciplinary approach promotes deep student engagement and benefits students since the more connections they make with academic content, the more they learn.
 Each class is organized around essential questions, encouraging students to discover their own answers and truly make the learning their own.
 While the three subjects are integrated, each has its own class period to ensure a balanced approach.
-Unlike most schools, Literature and Writing have their own classes, doubling the time students spend on Language Arts and ensuring individual growth in each area.
+Unlike most schools, Literature and Writing have their own classes here, doubling the time students spend on Language Arts and ensuring individual growth in each area.

 Writing Essential Questions: